-- 9.1 The villages have considerable amounts of local employment in schools, care homes and other local businesses, many of the latter of which operate from the homes of individuals rather than dedicated commercial premises.
+9.1 The villages have considerable amounts of local employment in schools, care homes and other local businesses, many of the latter of which operate from the homes of individuals rather than dedicated commercial premises.
 It is felt that one of the greatest benefits to local business in the short term will be the substantial upgrading of the internet network that is due to be completed shortly.
-There does not, at present, appear to be any commercial pressure to identify any proposed area of land for new business units but equally we would not wish to see the loss of any existing employment premises to other uses. - 9.2 Employment land relates to business use within Classes B1, B2 and B8 of the Town and Country Planning (Use Classes) Order 1987.
+There does not, at present, appear to be any commercial pressure to identify any proposed area of land for new business units but equally we would not wish to see the loss of any existing employment premises to other uses.

+9.2 Employment land relates to business use within Classes B1, B2 and B8 of the Town and Country Planning (Use Classes) Order 1987.
 This involves:

-- 9.3 The Parish Council acknowledges that the unnecessary long term protection of sites allocated for employment should be avoided.
+9.3 The Parish Council acknowledges that the unnecessary long term protection of sites allocated for employment should be avoided.
 However, where there is a reasonable prospect of a site being used for employment use alternative uses should be avoided to ensure the retention of employment sites and premises at accessible locations.
 Where a site is genuinely no longer suitable for employment use and there is no reasonable prospect of the site being used for employment purposes the Neighbourhood Plan will support change of use.
-Change of use to recreation, leisure or other purposes providing some ongoing local employment will be preferred as this will result in the retention of jobs within the villages. - 9.4 Where an applicant contends that the site is no longer needed for employment use, they will be expected to demonstrate that the site has been marketed for employment use for a continuous period of at least six months and at a fair market price reflecting the employment use.
-Proposals will need to satisfy the criteria of both Policy E1 below and Core Policy 35 of the Wiltshire Core Strategy.
-In this policy reference to 'reasonable period of time' means six months as specified in Core Policy 35 of the Wiltshire Core Strategy or any subsequent amendment to that policy.
+The Parish Council would prefer a change of use to recreation, leisure or other purposes providing some ongoing local employment as this will result in the retention of jobs within the villages.